voronaam/jenv-fork/README.md

 - Merged PR for the `jenv remove-all` command.
 [Original PR link](https://github.com/jenv/jenv/pull/146).
 Merged with changes.
 Tested on Ubuntu/bash.
 - Added `jenv remove-broken` command that removes all the versions, which were deleted from the OS and their symlinks are now broken.
 - Merged PR for the `jenv remove` multiple arguments command.
 [Original PR link](https://github.com/jenv/jenv/pull/269/).
 Merged with changes.
 Tested on Ubuntu/bash.
+- Added ability to specify version on the exec command as in `jenv exec --version 14 java -jar myjar.jar`.
+Tested on Ubuntu/bash.

 #### 4.1 Other patchsets for future merges: